Beware These Craigslist Car Scams

 The counterfeit payment scam involves fraudsters using counterfeit money to pay for a car during an in-person transaction.

 It’s better to not deal in cash payments with strangers.
-Instead, invite the buyer to DealNow and enjoy our smooth deal flow, privacy safeguards, and instant payment transfers.
+Instead, invite the buyer to DealNow and enjoy a smooth deal flow, privacy safeguards, and instant payment transfers.

 Two: Fake PayPal Payment Scam